Qafoo/review/README.rst

 Configuration
 -------------

-To configure your qaReview instance copy the ``src/config/config.ini.dist`` to ``src/config/config.ini`` and edit the settings there.
+To configure your Qafoo CRT instance copy the ``src/config/config.ini.dist`` to ``src/config/config.ini`` and edit the settings there.
 If you change the database connection settings you might also want to do this in your ``build.properties.local`` -- see `Development`_ for details.